Our GDPR Obligations

 TenIntelligence is a private company incorporated in England and Wales with company registration number 08134087 and registered address at 40 Churchill Square, Kings Hill, ME19 4YU.

-Under GDPR, we now have to supply Data Subjects with Privacy Notices that contain significantly more information than they do under the Data Protection Act 1998.
+Under the General Data Protection Regulations, we now have to supply Data Subjects with Privacy Notices that contain significantly more information than they did under the Data Protection Act 1998 (now the DPA 2018).
 This is in order to meet new requirements about being transparent and providing accessible information to customers / individuals about how we are going to use their personal data so that they are fully informed and are aware of how they can exercise their rights under the GDPR.

 Data Subjects are invited to read and review our full Privacy Notice here.